Cumulocity-IoT/cumulocity-devicemanagement-agent/README.md

 Cumulocity Device Management (DM) Reference Agent written in Python3 to demonstrate most of the [Device Management Capabilities](https://cumulocity.com/guides/users-guide/device-management/) of [Cumulocity IoT](https://www.softwareag.cloud/site/product/cumulocity-iot.html)

 # Quick Start

+The agent can be run in a docker container or natively on a device with preferrable with linux OS (e.g raspberry pi) or any other operating system.

+The docker version is mainly used to simulate a device including a SSH + VNC server for Remote Access.
+It can be also used to simulatoe multiple instances of the agent & devices.

+The native version is mainly used when connecting physical devices with real capabilities and sensors attached.

+## Docker
+To quickly run the agent you can use the [prebuild docker image](https://hub.docker.com/repository/docker/switschel/c8ydm).

+    docker run switschel/c8ydm

+If you want docker management included just mount the docker sock to the container by adding

+    -v /var/run/docker.sock:/var/run/docker.sock

+Per default Bootstrapping is used and no other information is necessary.
+In this case the docker **container Id** is the device Id which should be entered when [registering a device in cumulocity](https://www.cumulocity.com/guides/users-guide/device-management/#device-registration-manually).

+You can find it out with:

+    docker ps

+If you don't want to use the prebuild image for any reason (e.g. you want to make changes to the docker image) just clone the repo and in a linux shell of your choice use:

+    chmod +x start.sh & ./start.sh

+In windows shells like PS or CMD run:

+    start.bat

+The script will build a docker image and starting one instance afterwards.

+If you want to run the Agent without using docker you need to [build](#build) and  [run](#run) the Agent manually.

+### Docker Quick Start Configuration

+To configure the agent you can mount the [agent.ini](./config/agent.ini) to the docker image by using

+    -v {{path-to-your-local-agent.ini}}:/root/.cumulocity/agent.ini

+As an alternative you can use [environment variables](#environment-variables) to overwrite the default values in the agent.ini within the image.

+For the local docker build you can use two options either to change the docker image:
+1. Enable/Disable VNC as part of the docker image (1 per default)

+    ```
+    INSTALL_VNC=1 ./start.sh
+    ```

+2. By default, the docker container runs in background.
+If you want to run it interactively:

+    ```
+    INTERACTIVE=1 ./start.sh
+    ```

+If you don't want to run within docker follow the steps below.

 ## Native

 To quickly run the agent natively make sure pyhton 3.7+ and pip is installed on your computer.